KillerSAA/mini-plugin-sdk-android/README.md

 # mini-plugin-sdk-android
-I'm making an plugin sdk for Android, I don't want it to be the same, I just want GTA SA android modders to be able to program in a decent way
+I'm making an SDK plugin for Android, I don't need it to be the same, I just want gta sa android modders to be able to program in a decent way.

+I'm just one person, I hope someone can help.